JanHendrikVanHeusden/Kute/md/howto/direct-kute-messages-to-my-logging-framework.md

 <hr>

 ### Java
-Working with Kotlin lambdas is not really convenient in Java.<br>
+Working with Kotlin consumer-type lambdas is not really convenient in Java.<br>
 Java programmers may want to use a different method, like this:

 ```